-Divorce Saves Lives, But Focus on the Family Wants to Make it Harder for Abuse Victims to Divorce
+Divorce Saves Lives — But Focus on the Family Wants to Make It Harder to Escape

 -

-- The homicide rate of women murdered by an intimate dropped by 10%.
+The homicide rate of women killed by intimate partners dropped by 10%

 (Source: Stevenson and Wolfers, “Bargaining in the Shadow of the Law: Divorce Laws and Family Distress,” Harvard Quarterly Journal of Economics (Feb.
 2006): 267, 286.)